 Why we collect your data

-We collect your data when you receive a service from us (for example a private care package or service delivered through a Local Authority contract) or if you are employed by the company.
-This is so that we can fulfill the contracted service.
+We collect your data when you receive a service from us (for example a private care package or service delivered through a Local Authority contract), if you are employed by the company or data relating to your employment application.
+This is so that we can fulfill the contracted service or make informed decision based on an application.
 We only keep that data for as long as we need to, for example:

 - Where a service is received we will retain your data for no longer than 4 years after the service has been ceased – this is in order to comply with our legal and regulatory requirements.
 After that time your data will be securely disposed of.